 There are millions of articles and lots of spurious stats on this but the important point is the more decent content you produce, the more there is for Google to get its teeth into – and the more opportunities you’ll have to build links between pages and posts.

-Check out our Beginner’s guide to SEO for accountants for more on how this works and why it matters.
+Check out our updated 2022 edition of The complete guide to content for accountants for more on how this works and why it matters.

 You post inconsistently